Top 7 Graphic Design Trends (2021-2023)

 Printmag.com in March of 2021.
 Note the navigation text is now serif.

-Other brands like Chobani, and, ExpressVPN, and Match have all made the switch within the last year.
+Other brands like Chobani, and, ExpressVPN, and Match have all made the switch within the last year as well.

 Dating website Match.com’s new logo as of February 2021 compared with the old logo, from a design review website, Brand New.